JustinMountain/personal-blog/projects/proxmox.md

 ### Automation

-Figure out a way to automate (ansible?) the mainteneence of VMs:
+Figure out a way to automate (ansible?) the maintenence of VMs:

 1. Deleting unused docker images
 2. update/upgrade